Search

 The request can be made either by mail, email or fax to the local Children’s Services.
 In certain instances, a phone call to the Children’s Services might also suffice.

-If you are denied access to information, a complaint can be made through following Children’s Services complaints procedure.
+If you are denied access to information, a complaint can be made by following Children's Services complaints procedure.
+More information on this can be found in our Complaints against Children's Services How-To-Guide.

 Do children or young people have a say in whether their personal information is released to parents/carers?